radioation/Devastar/README.md

 # Devastar
 This project is an attempt to create a flatscreen lightgun to work with my Sega Menacer game (and any other console and games)

-The project is still in its early stages and will be a while before I release the circuitry.
+The project is still in its early stages and it will be a while before I release the circuitry.

 It's now usable, but needs some refinement.
 [![IR Menacer](https://img.youtube.com/vi/hTlZYFlo4qI/0.jpg)](https://www.youtube.com/watch?v=hTlZYFlo4qI)